NVIDIA/cuda-quantum/docs/sphinx/using/backends/simulators.rst

             "project-id": project_id
         })

-    To specify the bond dimensions, you can pass the ``fermioniq-bond-dim`` parameter.
+    To specify the bond dimension, you can pass the ``fermioniq-bond-dim`` parameter.

     .. code:: python